Terry Haun wrote asking for info about a rhyme:

 Thanks in advance!

 This article was posted on Thursday, January 18th, 2018 at 8:20 pm and is filed under Countries & Cultures, England, English, Languages, Mama Lisa, Nursery Rhymes, Questions, USA.
 You can follow any responses to this entry through the RSS 2.0 feed.
-You can leave a response, or trackback from your own site.
+You can skip to the end and leave a response.
+Pinging is currently not allowed.